JackPercival/chihuaWalk/README.md

 #### Google Geocoder API

 The Google Geocoder API is used whenever a user uploads or edits a dog posting.
 On form submision, I use the API to determine if the user provided address is valid.
-If it is valid, the Geocoder API sends back the latitude and longitude of the address, which allows me to plug those coordinates into the front end Google Map, and display the exact location of the dog on the interactable map.
+If it is valid, the Geocoder API sends back the latitude and longitude of the address, which allows me to use those coordinates with the front end Google Map, and display the exact location of the dog on the interactable map.

 ## Workflow Examples